AEFeinstein/Super-2024-Swadge-FW/main/modes/games/cGrove/Docs/Chowa.md

 ### Performance
 Have a small dance-off against a fellow Chowa.
 Plays like Simon, use arrow keys in an ever increasing pattern.
 Have a cap on max moves by difficulty.
 Player is guiding Chowa to do the routine, so sometimes the Chowa will mess up.

-There's a global timer, and once a sequnce is input, a new sequence will spawn.
+There's a global timer, and once a sequence is input, a new sequence will spawn.

-Score is based on number of completed sequnces.
-Stats adjust how likelt Chowa is to follow directions.
+Score is based on number of completed sequences.
+Stats adjust how likely Chowa is to follow directions.

-Sequnces can use all four arrow keys and A and B.
+Sequences can use all four arrow keys and A and B.

 Sequence:
 - Song starts, score is set to 0